 Public/Population Health Nursing

-As part of our collaborative work with the CDC, AACN is pleased to announce a call for proposals for two small evaluation projects to increase the evidence base on the impact of academic/practice partnerships in the public/population health arena.
-The $5,000 grants are intended to support primary and secondary data analysis focused on the impact of selected interventions undertaken as part of an existing partnership involving an academic partner together with a public health or population health focused community partner and/or a local health department.
-Detailed proposals must be submitted by May 31, 2014.
-For complete details on program eligibility, available funding, and application requirements, click here.
-For questions regarding the applications, contact the CDC Project Director Mary A. Paterson at 202-463-6930, ext.
-219 or email@example.com.
+AACN and the CDC Academic Partnership Project is pleased to announce the awardees for two pilot evaluation projects to increase the evidence base on the impact of academic/practice partnerships in public/population health.
+The grants are intended to support primary and secondary data analysis focused on the impacts of selected interventions undertaken as part of an existing partnership that involves an academic partner together with a public health or population health focused community partner and/or a local health department.
+The successful applicants are the University of North Florida School of Nursing and Texas Christian University School of Nursing.

 AACN and CDC Partner to Advance the Public Health Nursing Workforce